 - Use complementary aids, such as infrared lamps, wet compresses, ice, and whirlpool baths to promote clients' recovery, relaxation, and well-being.

-- position patient for therapy
+- Develop patient therapy programs.

 |